Origin Server

 🚧

-If you have an active property and you create a new property version that has a different cache key for all target content, you can potentially create severe problems for your origin when you activate the new version on production.
+If you have an active property and you create a new version of it that uses a different cache key for all target content, you can create problems for your origin when you activate the new version on production.
 Any change to the cache key invalidates the cached content using the existing cache key.
 Akamai edge servers will request new objects from your origin at a level that can create severe spikes in bandwidth.

 Gzip Compression

-Compression is important in optimizing performance.
+Compression can be important in optimizing performance.
 Verify if it applies to your environment.

-Disable this only if your origin server does not support delivery of content using Gzip compression, or if for some reason you want to have content served uncompressed.
-When this feature is enabled, the product sends an Accept-Encoding: gzipheader in requests to the origin in order to support Gzip compression.
+Disable this only if your origin server doesn't support delivery of content using Gzip compression, or if you need to serve it uncompressed, but still apply the appropriate Last Mile Acceleration settings.
+When enabled, Akamai sends an Accept-Encoding: gzip header in requests to your origin server to support Gzip compression.

 📘